 Terence: Indian chef Gaggan Anand was the first Indian chef to study under the pioneer of ‘molecular gastronomy’, Spain’s Ferran Adrià.
 (Read that story here.)
 Light and contemporary are not words generally used to describe Indian food, but Gaggan makes it work.
 He calls it ‘progressive Indian’.
 I’d just like him to push it further and banish the ravioli, risotto and other non-Indian dishes from the menu.
 After all, Indian cuisine is one of the richest and most complex in the world – plenty to explore without having to put other cuisines on the plates.

 Lara: Like Sra Bua, a meal here is a really fun experience.
 The tasting menu we had was a delight: house-made yoghurt ‘egg’ with Indian spices; oysters with Indian lemonade; corn salad with dried corn powder and fresh coriander and chives; chicken tikka with coriander and mint foam… it was all sublime.
 While I still enjoyed the mushroom risotto and truffle ravioli that was on the menu when we last ate here (which Gaggan maintains has Indian influences and inspirations), I didn’t get their place on the menu.
-Having said that, I could eat here every week – I love the light, white, airy dining rooms in what is a truly beautiful, renovated old wooden villa, and the candlelit courtyard, the friendly staff and the down-to-earth yet professional service.
+Having said that, I could eat here regularly – I love the light, white, airy dining rooms in what is a truly beautiful, renovated old wooden villa, and the candlelit courtyard, the friendly staff and the down-to-earth yet professional service.
 And it’s fantastic value.
 The cocktails here too are fantastic.

 68/1 Soi Langsuan, opposite Soi 3.
 02 652 1700.

 A talented young Thai chef makes his mark